Knightro63/flutter_angle/README.md

 ## Usage

 This project is a simple rendering engine for flutter to view 3D models and complex shaders.

+## iOS issue

+If you have used ios or ios-simulator and get an error pod not found FlutterAngle ~> 0.0.8.
+Delete Podfile.lock, change directory to ios folder and run `pod install --repo-update`.

 ## Example